expo/expo/docs/pages/versions/unversioned/sdk/local-authentication.md

 #### Returns

 Returns a promise resolving to value `LocalAuthentication.SecurityLevel.{NONE, SECRET, BIOMETRIC}`.
-A value of `0` indicates no enrolled authentication, `1` indicates non-biometric authentication (e.g. PIN, Pattern), `2` indicates biometric authentication.
+A value of `NONE` indicates no enrolled authentication, `SECRET` indicates non-biometric authentication (e.g. PIN, Pattern), `BIOMETRIC` indicates biometric authentication.
 Note that on Android devices prior to M, `SECRET` can be returned if only the SIM lock has been enrolled, which is not the method that `LocalAuthentication.authenticateAsync` prompts.

 ### `LocalAuthentication.authenticateAsync(options)`